 - Up to date information on new plans and developments

-- The knowledge to take part in consultations
+- The knowledge to take part in relevant consultations

 CTSI sits on a number of strategic groups on behalf of our members of third sector organisations and groups as shown in diagram here.